bbc/newslabs-theta-twitter-pipeline/README.md

-# 360 selfie pipeline
+# 360 pipeline for publishing to Twitter from a Ricoh Theta

-To be used at R1XTRA Bradford event.

 ## Install Python app